gmondello/gmondello/README.md

 ### Hi there 👋

-My name is Greg.
-I work in Product Management and am passionate about Developer Experience and learning.
+I'm Greg.
+I work in Product @ GitHub :octocat: and am passionate about Developer Experience and learning.
 I always welcome interesting conversation and enjoy making new connections, so I'd love for you to reach out.

 💬 Ask me about: developer experience, product management, the New Orleans Saints